ghafarshahanalytics/About-Me/README.md

-# Hello, I'm Ghafar Shah! :wave:
+ # Welcome to my GitHub portfolio! :wave:

 ### ABOUT ME

+Hi!
+My name is Ghafar Shah.
 I really enjoy learning, discovering and extracting insights from data!
 I love coding in Python (Numpy / Pandas), using Tableau to create data visualizations, and blogging about my analytics projects and experiences.

-Experienced data analyst at Comcast with a strong passion in data visualization (Tableau), quantitative / qualitative analysis, and geospatial analysis (Python).
-Currently a member of the Philadelphia Tableau User Group (PhillyTUG) leadership committee.
+I am an experienced data analyst at Comcast with a strong passion in data visualization (Tableau), quantitative / qualitative analysis, and geospatial analysis (Python).
+And, currently a member of the Philadelphia Tableau User Group (PhillyTUG) leadership committee.

 # EDUCATION